akashsolutions001-ai/Nivasi-/AUTHENTICATION_FIX.md

-# Authentication Fix for Nivasi.space
+# Authentication Fix for nivasispace.com

 ## Problem
 The app was showing a "disallowed_useragent" error and "Use secure browsers" policy error when trying to authenticate with Google Firebase.